DragosGhinea/GentixBank-OOP_Project/README.md

 ### Class Composition

-Class composition refers to the creation of a new class which combines (composes) existing classes in it's member variables.
+Class composition refers to the creation of a new class which combines (composes) existing classes in its member variables.

 Examples inside this project:
   - **Account class** (found in account.h) which contains members variables of type User _(owner)_, Currency _(usedCurrency)_, Card _(cards)_.